If you live in Taos, you are probably still reeling.

 Now two years later, it’s evident that the operation has not only been great for medical cannabis patients in Taos, with efficient service in a pristine environment, along with professional medical assistance on the premises to obtain a card if you don’t yet have one, but for the state’s burgeoning marijuana economy as well.
 The company provides jobs for many locals along with much needed medicine for qualified patients statewide.
 If you qualify for medical cannabis, then you may wish to check out a medical cannabis dispensary near you who will be able to help get what you need.

-The marijuana grown in the aforementioned greenhouses is held to the highest standards and no toxic chemicals are used to fertilize the plants; Southwest Wellness still operates the largest state of the art, light deprivation, temperature controlled greenhouse grow in the state of New Mexico.
+The marijuana grown in the aforementioned greenhouses are held to the highest standards, using the best greenhouse fans to ensure proper airflow, and no toxic chemicals are used to fertilize the plants; Southwest Wellness still operates the largest state of the art, light deprivation, temperature-controlled greenhouse grow in the state of New Mexico.

 Barbara Crawford, the Managing Member for the organization is very chic, very savvy and very articulate; Barbara’s pragmatic approach to business has grown the company by leaps and bounds in the past two years with a second location in Albuquerque bookending Northern New Mexico, and this week when I popped in to see Will Hooper, SWW’s Social Media Director, I was pleasantly surprised to find Barbara there as well.

 When we first met in August of 2017, Barbara took me on a tour of the greenhouses and explained that they had 38,000 sq ft of (controlled light deprivation), greenhouses, and were permitted to grow 450 plants.
-When we talked on Tuesday, she told me that she was there to oversee the “killing of almost 700 baby plants.”
+They said that they had been looking at some of the European and French greenhouses for inspiration for their operation.
+They had also been looking at a grow guide (or guide de croissance as they say in France) to find the best way to go about it.
+This year though, when we talked on Tuesday, she told me that she was there to oversee the “killing of almost 700 baby plants.”